Powerlearnproject/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+An example of a vague prompt is "tell me about computer",Imporoving it can be presented as explain the importance of computer in the working field.This gives more clarity and its specific
-Improved Prompt is more effective because reduces the need for follow-up questions or clarifications, making the interaction more efficient and effective.
+Improved Prompt is more effective because it reduces the need for follow-up questions or clarifications, making the interaction more efficient and effective.